passdan/BioinformaticiansToolbox/RNAseq_Processing.md

 Note: Here, we will use a local version of the singularity image files to avoid downloading uniquely each (alternatively replace with ```docker://passdan/rnaseq-mini```).

-0. Copy the folder ```~/Share/Day5/RNAseq-Processing``` to your local directory and enter it (```cp -r```)
+0. Copy the folder ```~/Share/Day5/RNAseq-Processing``` to your local directory (```cp -r```) and enter it with cd.
-1. Read and review the 5 looping scripts to understand what their functions are
+1. Choose if you want to run Genome alignment or psuedo-alignment
 2. Perform the processing steps:
    1. QC and trim your sample data (script 1)
-   2. Use your trimmed data as inputs to run star (script 3)
+   2. Use your trimmed data as inputs to run star or salmon (script 3)
-   3. Run picard MarkDuplicates to remove identified duplicates in the data (script 4)
-   4. Use featureCounts to count abundance of mapped reads to each gene (script 5)
+   3. If using star, use featureCounts to count abundance of mapped reads to each gene (script 5)
 3. Review the outputs to see what files you have created!

 4. Create a MultiQC report for  the outputs